Skip to content

 # The audience of the JWT token

-# Optional: The server will validate the JWT `aud` claim against this value if set
+# Optional: the server will validate the JWT `aud` claim against this value if set

 jwt_audience = ["<jwt audience>"]